 We have provided several maps for your use.
 Study them carefully before you go on the ride for the first time.
 It is very important that you have some understanding of the ride in order to enjoy the ride rather than being lost.
 We have provided three types of maps:

-– Highlighted map of this ride detailing the route to travel
+– Digital Real-Time Waypoint maps of this ride detailing the route to travel

 – USDAFS Motor Vehicle Use Map